Jaykim1234/Jaykim1234.github.io/_posts/2021-09-05-W1-Corporate Investment.md

 ## 1. Corporate investment: Theory and Evidence

-*a.
+- *a.
 Describe two theories of corporate investment that were discussed during the course.
 State one variable that is central to each theory, and describe its predicted effect.*
+  - Answer

-## Q theory:
+    - ## Q theory:
       - Increase in Tobin's Q leads to increase in investment
+      - Q: independent variable, Investment: dependent variable

+  >> ## Note This hypothesis is only for constrained firms!
-## Financial constraints
+    - ## Financial constraints
       - An increase in **cashflows** leads to an increase in **investment**.
-Or leads to and increase in **cash savnings.** ( Anticipate a problem and saves )
+Or leads to and increase in **cash savings.** ( Anticipate a problem and saves )

->> ## Note This answer is Only for constrained firms!
+        - cashflows >> investment
+        - OR
+        - cashflows >> cash savings

-*b.
+- *b.
 A researchers estimates the following OLS regression of investment on Tobin’s Q and cashflows, for a large sample of firms and years*

 ![](2021-09-13-15-23-25.png)